Poster Session Proposals

 Note: Failure to pay the registration fee will result in the cancellation of your poster session and conference registration.
 All presenters, including poster session presenters, are responsible for paying their own travel and lodging expenses.

-Contact for poster presenters: Michelle Guittar at posters2024@loexconference.org
+Contact for poster presenters: Breeann Austin at posters2025@loexconference.org

 Proposal Timeline